Symplectic Kloosterman Sums and Poincar\'e Series: Introduction

-We compute in \Cref{section:sym_Poincare} the Fourier coefficients $P_{\psi, \psi'} (g)$ of the Poincar\'e series $P_\psi(g)$, in terms of auxiliary Kloosterman sums, which are also defined in \Cref{section:sym_Poincare}.
-The bounds given in \Crefrange{thm:abKloosterman_bound}{thm:w0Kloosterman_bound} also apply to these auxiliary Kloosterman sums, via \Cref{prp:auxKl}.
+We compute in \Cref{section:sym_Poincare} the Fourier coefficients $P_{\psi, \psi'} (g)$ of the Poincaré series $P_\psi(g)$, in terms of auxiliary Kloosterman sums, which are also defined in \Cref{section:sym_Poincare}.
+The bounds given in \Cref{thm:local_bound} also apply to these auxiliary Kloosterman sums, via \Cref{prp:auxKl}.